apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock market today: Stocks climb after jobs report's massive beat, unemployment rate dip**
+**Is a hurricane headed for Florida?
+Forecasters say brace for torrential rain.**

-You can read more about it [here](https://finance.yahoo.com/news/live/stock-market-today-stocks-climb-after-jobs-reports-massive-beat-unemployment-rate-dip-133053687.html).
+You can read more about it [here](https://www.usatoday.com/story/news/weather/2024/10/04/hurricane-forecasters-track-rainy-system-heading-for-florida/75511630007/).

 ## Requirements
 - Python 3.8